Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 ![creating privacy marker txn comparison](../../images/CreatingExternallySignedPrivateTxn_Comparison.png)

-Note that when using privacy marker transactions, the final step of retrieving the private transaction receipt uses the new API method [eth_getPrivateTransactionReceipt].
+Note that the final step of retrieving the private transaction receipt uses the new API method [eth_getPrivateTransactionReceipt].

 ## New API Methods

+See [Privacy Marker API] for full details of these methods.

-### eth_getPrivateTransaction
+### eth_getPrivateTransactionByHash

+Retrieves details of a private transaction.

-Input: Private marker transaction hash
+* Input: Hash for privacy marker transaction

-Output: Private transaction
+* Output: Private transaction (or nil, if caller is not a participant)

-!!! note
-    Goes to Tessera to retrieve the private data associated with the privacy marker transaction, so needs Tessera online at time of transaction retrieval.

 ### eth_getPrivateTransactionReceipt

+Retrieves the receipt for a private transaction.

-Input: Private marker transaction hash
+* Input: Hash for privacy marker transaction

-Output: Private transaction receipt
+* Output: Private transaction receipt (or nil, if caller is not a participant)

 ### eth_distributePrivateTransaction

+Send a private transaction to the local private transaction manager, for distribution to participants.

-Input: Serialised private transaction, Private for parameters
+* Input: Serialised private transaction, PrivateFor parameter

-Output: Tessera hash to put in marker tx
+* Output: Tessera hash to put in privacy marker transaction

-!!! note
-    Two step process:

-    1. Performs the same as eth_sendRawPrivateTransaction (simulation and calling `/sendsignedtx`), but doesn’t submit private transaction to txpool.
-    2. Sends the private transaction to Tessera to generate a hash, which will be put in the privacy marker transaction.

 ### eth_getPrivacyPrecompileAddress

+Get address of the privacy precompile, to be used as the 'To' address for privacy marker transactions.

-Output: Contract address for the privacy precompile
+* Output: Contract address for the privacy precompile

 ## GoQuorum Configuration Changes